percula/planter_docs/content/en/docs/plants/plant-varieties/index.md

 {{< screenshot Add-plants.jpg "Screenshot of a garden with the Add Plants button" >}}<br /><br />

-2. <a href=https://staging2--planter-docs.netlify.app/plants/add-plants>Find the plant</a> you are interested in adding
+2. Find the plant you are interested in adding

 3. Quick-press on the plant, then select the **Varieties** tab